-(EDF) Education Foundations
+(EDF) EDUCATION FOUNDATIONS

-EDF 110 - Communication for Educators.
+COMM 2150 (EDF 110) - Communication for Educators.
 Three credit hours.
 Strategies for communicating with students, parents, administrators and the community.
 Topics include professional writing, public speaking, (interpersonal and small group) and diversity in communication styles in educational settings.
 Note: This course is a general education course within the English section.

-EDF 222 - Structured Observations of Teaching.
+EDUC 2116C (EDF 222) - Structured Observations of Teaching and Learning.
 Three credit hours.
 Introduction to the study and practice of teaching.
-For students interested in pursuing a career in education.
-Includes early field experience in pre-collegiate teaching.
-Required for advancement in Teacher Education.
+For students interested in pursuing a career in teaching.
+Required for advancement in the teacher education program.
+Concurrent enrollment: EDF 222L.